How Ginsburg’s death could reshape the presidential campaign | WTOP

 “It’s hard to see how this doesn’t help Trump politically,” said veteran Republican strategist Alex Conant.
 “Biden wants this election to be a referendum on Trump.
 Now it’s going to be a referendum on whoever he nominates to the Supreme Court.”

-Multiple Republicans close to the White House believe that Trump will likely nominate a woman, who could serve as a counterweight of sorts to Biden’s choice of running mate Kamala Harris, who would be the first woman to serve as vice president.
+Trump said Saturday he would “most likely” nominate a woman to replace Ginsburg.
+A female nominee could serve as a counterweight of sorts to Biden’s choice of running mate, Sen. Kamala Harris, who would be the first woman to serve as vice president.

 “The implications for Senate races could be profound,” said Democratic strategist Bill Burton.